International Education Fee Scholarship (IEFS)

 Summer, Fall & Academic Year Programs Cycle: February 1st - April 1st

 The 1991 Texas Legislature passed legislation enabling each Texas state-supported institution to charge a $1 per student fee to support opportunities to study abroad.
 The University of Texas Arlington chose to establish the International Education Fee Scholarship (IEFS) by adding $1 to each UTA student's fee bill beginning in Spring 1992.
+The University's tuition and fee proposal for 2018-2019 included an increase in the International Education Fee from $1 to $4, which was approved effective Fall 2018.
 All monies collected are used only to assist students participating in international exchange or study programs.

 The scholarship is competitive and is based on financial need and academic merit.